Collingwood Ingram 1880-1981

 Day Books of Charlbury

 From late 1916 until the end of the war in November 1918, Collingwood Ingram was a Compass Officer in the Royal Flying Corps.
-He was also at the height of his powers as an ornithologist, and even the war did not dim his passion for birds.
-His diaries describe the devastation of the battlefields and also take us behind the lines, where ordinary life continued and birds still sang.
-We see the birds and the countryside through his words and sketchbooks, and he also applies his remarkable descriptive powers to the early days of flight
+He was also at the height of his powers as an ornithologist and even the war did not dim his passion for birds.
+His diaries describe the devastation of the battlefields and also take us behind the lines, where ordinary life continued and birds sang.
+We see the birds and the countryside of NE France through his words and sketchbooks, He also applies the same descriptive powers to the early days of flight

 and to the ever-present war.